Munira Mirza

-Munira Mirza (born May 1978) is a British political advisor who served as Director of the Number 10 Policy Unit under Prime Minister Boris Johnson from 2019 until she resigned on 3 February 2022, citing Johnson's claim that Labour leader Keir Starmer was responsible for the failure to prosecute the serial sex offender Jimmy Savile as a reason for her resignation.
+Munira Mirza (born May 1978) is a British political advisor who served as Director of the Number 10 Policy Unit under Prime Minister Boris Johnson from 2019 until she resigned in February 2022.
 She previously worked under Johnson as Deputy Mayor for Education and Culture when he was Mayor of London.

 Early life and education

 Mirza was born in Oldham, Greater Manchester, England.
 Her family came to the United Kingdom from Pakistan; her father found work in a factory while her mother was a housewife and taught Urdu part-time.
 She had two older brothers and an older sister.
 Mirza went to Breeze Hill School until 16, then moved to Oldham Sixth Form College for her A-levels.
-She was the only pupil in her Sixth Form college to gain a place at Oxford University, studying English Literature at Mansfield College, graduating in 1999.
-She continued her studies at the University of Kent, completing an MA in Social Research in 2004 and a PhD in Sociology under Frank Furedi in 2009.
+She was the only pupil in her Sixth Form college to gain a place at Oxford University, where she read English Literature at Mansfield College, graduating in 1999.
+In 2004 she received a Master of Arts in Social Research at the University of Kent followed by a PhD in Sociology under Frank Furedi in 2009.